Synthroid is a T4-only thyroid medication used to treat hypothyroidism.

 It’s not as commonly prescribed as levothyroxine (which is its generic version) but there are a lot of patients out there using this medication.

-But just because it’s commonly prescribed doesn’t mean it is without faults.
+But just because it’s commonly prescribed doesn’t mean it’s the best option or that it’s without faults.

 DOWNLOAD FREE RESOURCES